Via Anna Salmi on Tumblr

 In fact, this GQ article in 2015 also reflected a white bias among Indian women on Tinder.
 The article is a first-hand account of a caucasian who created a Tinder profile and never had any trouble finding Indian women looking for white men.

 So if you are a white man who chooses to meet Indian women looking for a date, you are in luck!

 Did you like this article?
 Please like and share it!

 Dating Indian women not your cup of tea?
-Create your Jodi Logik profile for FREE!
+Create your Jodi Logik biodata for FREE!

 Posted in Dating

 Tagged with: dating, India